weaviate-tutorials/weaviate-workshop/README.md

 - a [local Devcontainer](#local-devcontainer-setup)
 - [GitHub Codespaces](#github-codespaces-setup)

+We recommend using the local Devcontainer, as you will not be limited by the resources of the Codespaces environment, or your Internet connection.

-You can also run the code on your local machine, using your preferred environment manager and package manager.
-This is not covered in this README.
+As another option, you can also run the code on your local machine using your preferred environment manager and package manager.
+This is not covered in the README.

 ### Local Devcontainer setup